ukparliament/weeknotes.data-search/2018/19/index.md

 Given all this, Jianhan has now switched efforts to ingesting data from the [Solr](http://lucene.apache.org/solr/) index.
 Which presents its own problems.
 Member and answering body identifiers from the [Members Names' Information Service](http://data.parliament.uk/membersdataplatform/memberquery.aspx), which are present in source systems, are stripped out in Solr which only has Term IDs (the identifiers used in the controlled vocabulary discussed at some length above).
 Fortunately these are mostly mapped to MNIS IDs except...

-...where hereditary peers exist, they have multiple MNIS IDs but share a single Term ID.
+...where hereditary Peers exist, they have multiple MNIS IDs but share a single Term ID.
 In order to know which particular Lord Featherstonehaugh the question was asked by, we need to compare when they were in the House of Lords with when the question was asked.
 So Jianhan has written a SPARQL query to disambiguate Peers, using their [parliamentary incumbency](https://ukparliament.github.io/ontologies/house-membership/house-membership-ontology.html#d4e312) start and end dates, and the [tabling date of the question](https://ukparliament.github.io/ontologies/tabling/tabling-ontology.html#d4e123).

 65,481 written questions from the past year have now been ingested, of which 21,075 have a title.
 This is good enough for the web team to work with for now.
 Getting all 1.5 million written questions into the data platform will be a challenge, since getting just a year's worth has clogged up our ingest pipes.
 Jianhan's now planning to turn his attention to corrections to answers.
 He's currently ingested 583 corrections which link to a previous written answer.